 Before the Amethyst (second layer) was dry, I took a damp cotton cloth and wiped back a bit of the paint where I had painted the underlying blueberry color.
 You can wipe back as much as you like and even enough for some of that beautiful wood to show.
 No sanding with this method and you don’t have to worry about damaging the finished wood underneath.

 I used a combination of Gold and Silver gilding wax to accent the details and applied it with the tip of my finger.
 I find it easier to control it that way.
 Right where I wanted it.
 The gilding wax dries super fast.
 After it was dried, I buffed it smooth with a clean cotton cloth.

 After the gilding wax was dry, I took a large wax brush and did some shading around the drawers and trim of the chest with black wax.
 Just to deepen the color a bit… like it needed that, right?

 I sealed the whole project with Easy Peasy Spray Wax.
 This stuff is way cool!
 I sprayed a light mist and allowed it to dry for about 30 minutes.
 Came back with a soft cotton cloth and buffed.
 It dried in a matte finish and never changed the color of the finish.
 I LOVE that!
 See, that wasn’t so scary, was it?

 I hope this inspires you to try those bright colors on a statement piece.
 It just might surprise you.

 Just so you know, I’m a huge fan of Donny & Marie Osmond.
 My friend and I have tickets to finally see them in concert!
 It’s only taken me 50 years.
-I figured if I can paint a piece purple, it’s time!
-How cool would that be if he autographed a picture of my furniture.
+I figured if I can paint a piece purple, now is the time!
+How cool would that be if he autographed a picture of my furniture?
 It could happen.
 I’ll keep you posted.

 Until the next project… xo, Do